[UPDATED SEPTEMBER 2023]

 Walking your dog in the dark

 Going for walkies in the dark is pretty much inevitable at this time of year.
-Sometimes it feels as though you’re lucky if you’ve fitted in the morning walk before the light starts to fade.

 The dangers of night-time walkies